Targeted Learning for Variable Importance: Conclusion

-Future work includes developing methodology for estimating the overlap model as mentioned in Section~\ref{sec: why cpi?}, since we cannot factorize the subspace or directly target the joint density.
-Additionally, we plan to consider problems involving density ratios, which might be more approachable using methods without the calculation of influence function, such as \cite{cho2023kernel}.
+Future work includes developing methodology for estimating the overlap model as mentioned in Section~\ref{sec: why cpi?}, since we cannot factorize the subspace into orthogonal ones.
+It is also interesting to consider problems involving density ratios, which might be more approachable using methods that bypass the calculation of influence function, such as \cite{cho2023kernel,van2024automatic}.